A NOTER AUSSI :

 L'Actualité, LES Enfants et LES crises

-#1 Lessons FOR THE REST OF US from Creators of News
+#1 Lessons FOR THE REST OF us ABOUT BUILDING TRUST

 For our very first webinar, we partnered with the International Center for Journalists (ICFJ) for a session in which star editors of news for children explained how they built trust, audience engagement and solutions journalism using strategies that can also work for adults.